rcos/rcos-handbook/docs/mentoring/training.md

 # Mentor Training

-Welcome to the Mentor team!
-RCOS can't function without you.
+RCOS can't function without its Mentors.
 This page has all the documentation you need to start mentoring and flourish as an RCOS Mentor.

 While some information here might be common knowledge to long-time Mentors, it also has useful specifics that would benefit Mentors with all levels of experience.
 Be sure to read and familiarize yourself with the information here each semester you mentor!